moq-wg/moq-transport/draft-ietf-moq-transport.md

 URI; if `query` is present, the client MUST concatenate `?`, followed by the `query` portion of the URI to the parameter.

-#### REQUIRED-EXTENSION parameter {#required-extensions}
+#### REQUESTED-EXTENSION parameter {#requested-extensions}

-The REQUIRED-EXTENSION parameter (key 0x02) allows the client to specify multiple Extension Header types {{object-extensions}} which are required for operation.
+The REQUESTED-EXTENSION parameter (key 0x02) allows the client to request the server to acknowledge support for  multiple Extension Header types
+{{object-extensions}} which are required for operation.
 The value is a concatenation of varints, each describing a 32-bit extension header type.
 This parameter is optional.
-If the server does not support a requested REQUIRED-EXTENSION, then it MUST close the connection.
+If this parameter is present in the CLIENT_SETUP message, then the server MUST respond with a REQUESTED-EXTENSION parameter in its SERVER_SETUP message.
+This parameter MUST list the subset of those extensions previously requested by the client which the server supports.
+If the server does not support any of the requested extensions, then it MUST respond with a parameter value length of 0.
+The client can then choose to continue or disconnect the session, at its discretion.

 ## GOAWAY {#message-goaway}
 The server sends a `GOAWAY` message to initiate session migration